olkroshk/attestation/intel.sdk.attest.sample/readme.md

-# MAA SGX Attestation Sample Code
+# Sample code for Intel® SGX Attestation using and Microsoft Azure Attestation and Intel(R) SGX DCAP for Linux* OS

 ## Overview

 The MAA SGX Attestation sample code demonstrates how to generate a quote in an SGX enclave and then get it validated by the MAA service.
 The "enclave held data" for the quote is populated with public key component of a 2048 bit RSA key that's held within the enclave.

 The components used in the sample code are outlined in the following diagram: